lindakwoo/sharents/README.md

 ## Design

-Sharets is made up of a React frontend and four backend microservices which interact with one another
+Sharents is made up of a React frontend and four backend microservices which interact with one another

 - **Users**
 - **Children**